asselstine/solidity-upgrade-patterns/README.md

 }
 ```

-Contracts that wish to create new instances will use the Controller to lookup the contract factory then call the factory's create method to create a new instance of a contract.
+The caller will use the Controller to lookup the contract factory then call the factory's create method to create a new instance of a delegator pointing to the contract.

 ### Singletons